 Group therapy can provide support to drug-addicted prisoners, helping them to stay on the right track and overcome their addictions in a supportive environment.

-Learning skills to help them manage and recover for their addiction is often a strategy used by the small number of prisons that take assistance for drug addicts in their care seriously.
+Learning skills to help them manage and recover from their addiction is often a strategy used by the small number of prisons that take assistance for drug addicts in their care seriously.

 A small number of drug-addicted prisoners are lucky enough to be helped through the detoxification process by trained medical professionals, although the number of prisoners who can access this kind of help with their addiction are few and far between.